TrueFiEng/useDApp/docs/source/guide.rst

 After that you can use state to check the state of your transtaction.
 State is of type :ref:`TransactionStatus`.
-And you can use it to for example enable and clear components when transaction is done mining:
+And you can use it to, for example enable and clear components when transaction is done mining:

 .. code-block:: javascript